-Chapter 9 - Governance analyses issues needing agreement related to the deployment and operation of Metaverse Instances and legal issues impacting the use of Metaverse Instances that are likely to emerge.
+Chapter 8 - Governance analyses issues needing agreement related to the deployment and operation of Metaverse Instances and legal issues impacting the use of Metaverse Instances that are likely to emerge.

-Chapter 8 - Profiles identifies the steps that MPAI intends to carry out in the short term and those required to reach the definition of Metaverse Profiles.
+Chapter 9 - Development path identifies the steps that MPAI intends to carry out in the short term and those required to reach the eventual definition of Metaverse Profiles.

 Chapter 10 - References provides relevant references organised by argument.
-MPAI publishes the MMM for community comments as part of a larger project where: